Buwoo/IS4302-Ticketmaster/README.md

 <br><br/>

 **3. TicketMaster**
-- using event organiser 1, initialise TicketMaster([Ticket 1 address, Ticket 2 address])
+- using event organiser 1, initialise TicketMaster(["Ticket 1 address", "Ticket 2 address"]), with addresses wrapped in quotes
 - getAllTicketAddresses() should return Ticket 1 address, Ticket 2 address
 - getSpecificTicketAddress(1) should return Ticket 1 address
 - getSpecificTicketAddress(2) should return Ticket 2 address
 - getSpecificTicketAddress(3) should throw error (to add the Invalid Category Number given check?)
-- findEventName() should return 'Taylor Swift 5 Dec'
+- findEventName() should return Taylor Swift 5 Dec
 - findOwner(1,1) should return event organiser 1 address
 <br><br/>

 **4. Primary sale (using TicketMaster)**
+- using customer A, getTicketPrice(1) gives 100
-- using customer A, buyTicket(1) with 1000, "Insufficient ETH to purchase ticket" error, Show how need to put enough ethers to purchase
+- using customer A, key in value 90, buyTicket(1), "Insufficient ETH to purchase ticket" error, Show how need to put enough ethers to purchase
-- using customer A, buyTicket(1) with 1020
+- using customer A, key in value 100, buyTicket(1), successful purchase
-- findOwner(1, uint256 ticketId) will give customer A address
+- findOwner(1, 1) will give customer A address
-- using customer A, buyTicket(1), "No tickets for sale" error, Showcase what happens if no more tickets for sale
+- using customer A, key in value 100, buyTicket(1), "No tickets for sale" error, Showcase what happens if no more tickets for sale
 - using customer A, buyTicket(3), "Invalid Category Number given" error
-- using customer B, buyTicket(2)
+- using customer B, key in value 22, buyTicket(2), successful purchase
 <br><br/>

 **5. Secondary sale (using TicketMarketplace)**
 - using event organiser 1, initiate TicketMarketplace(TicketMaster address, 110, true), reselling is allowed
-- customer B listTicket(1000, 1, 1), show how we cannot list tickets we dont have  TODO: ownerOnly message?
+- customer B listTicket(100, 1, 1), show how we cannot list tickets we dont have
-- customer A listTicket(1500, 1, 1), show how we cannot exceed the fair ticket pricing upperboundratio
+- customer A listTicket(150, 1, 1), show how we cannot exceed the fair ticket pricing upperboundratio
-- customer A listTicket(1000, 1, 1), successfully listed ticket
+- customer A listTicket(100, 1, 1), successfully listed ticket
 - customer B getTicketPrice(1, 1), Once list the ticket, check the ticket price with getTicketPrice
 - customer B delistTicket(1,1), cannot delist the ticket (since he's not the owner of the ticket)
 - customer B buyTicket(2,2), ticket not listed
 - customer B buyTicket(1,1), success
-- customer A listTicket(1000, 1, 1), cannot list because ticket is sold
+- customer A listTicket(100, 1, 1), cannot list because ticket is sold
 - customer A buyTicket(1, 1), Show that the ticket is unlisted by getting user A to try buying the ticket back from user B